procilon/pipe-ipc-java/README.md

 you can now write the command json to /tmp/command.sock
 ```

-5) now you can write the command to the command socket (the first of the 3 netcat windows).
-For the Echo Executor, it should look like this:
+## 4. Giving Commands

+We have now successfully connected one of our terminal windows to the java application: the window, where we created the command.sock via netcat.
+For the sake of this tutorial this will be our command window.

+With the help of our command window we can now send instructions to our PipeIPC.
+Depending on what command we send, input will be processed differently.
+Commands are expected to have this structure:

+`
+{
+  "type": <this decides which registered executor will process your input>,
+  "requestPipe": <the full path to the pipe that is responsible for input>,
+  "responsePipe": <the full path to the pipe that is responsible for the resulting output>,
+  "arguments": <an object that contains additional arguments needed for the selected command>
+ }
+`

+In this tutorial we want to use the `EchoExecutor`.
+This simple executor takes input data and pushes it unchanged to the output stream.
+The `EchoExecutor` is registered under the type `echo`.
+To connect the echo executor with our input and output windows we need the following command JSON:

 ```
 {"type":"echo","requestPipe":"/tmp/input.sock","responsePipe":"/tmp/output.sock","arguments":{}}
 ```

-Enter it into the nc console and press enter.
+Enter it into the command console and press enter.
 The following output should appear in the PipeIPC console:

 ```
 command received: IpcCommand [type=echo, requestPipe=/tmp/input.sock, responsePipe=/tmp/output.sock, arguments={}]
 [EchoExecutor] received echo command
 ```

+## 5. Processing Data

-6) Now the EchoExecutor is active and any input written into the console of `input.sock` should appear in the console output of `output.sock`
+Now the `EchoExecutor` will take input data from our input window and print the result to our output window.
+To try this out, write "Hello World!" into the input window and press enter.
+The same text should appear in the output window.

+# Your own Executor

+To create your very own executor, you create a new class that implements the `IpcCommandExecutor` interface.
+After doing this, you can start `PipeIPC` with your new executor.
+You can even register more than one at the same time:

+`java -cp $CLASSPATH de.procilon.pipeipc.PipeIPC foo.FooExecutor bar.BarExecutor baz.BazExecutor`